zBrainiac/docker-airflow/README.md

 ## Usage of Airflow DockerOperator

-Within the Airflow DAG the `docker_url='tcp://docker-proxy:2375'` can now be used in the DockerOperator, the before added proxy to the necessary re-routing
+Within the Airflow DAG the `docker_url='tcp://docker-proxy:2375'` can now be used in the DockerOperator, the before added proxy to the necessary re-routing.

+data can be shared with mount points.
+For more details see [Manage data in docker](https://docs.docker.com/storage)

 ```
 task2 = DockerOperator(